-Hydrogeological risk activities
+Meteo-Hydro and hydraulic risk activities

-Prediction and prevention is based on increasingly close contacts between civil protection and the world of scientific research, with new technological systems for collecting and processing information and data processing centres capable of warning about the probability of a catastrophic event occurring with maximum possible notice, by preparing sophisticated and efficient risk maps, and promotion of normative and technical measures to prevent and mitigate damages.
+Prediction and prevention activities are based on increasingly close contacts between civil protection and the world of scientific research, with new technological systems for collecting and processing information and data processing centres capable of warning about the probability of a catastrophic event occurring with maximum possible notice, by preparing sophisticated and efficient risk maps, and promotion of normative and technical measures to prevent and mitigate damages.

-The management of the national alert system is provided by the Civil Protection Department and the regions through the network of functional centres, regional structures and competence centers.
-Each Region shall establish procedures and methods of its own early warning system for civil protection at regional, provincial and municipal levels.
+The management of the national alert system is provided by the Civil Protection Department and the Regions through the network of functional centres, regional structures and competence centers.
+Each Region shall establish procedures and methods of its own early warning system for civil protection at regional, provincial and municipal levels